NetFusion Designs logo

 NetFusion Designs Inc: remote IT support built for Canadian SMBs

 NetFusion Designs Inc provides fully managed remote IT support to small and mid-sized businesses across Ontario and Canada, with local teams in Kitchener-Waterloo, Toronto, Mississauga, Markham, Montréal, and Winnipeg.
-Every engagement is backed by SOC 2 Type II certification, a 24/7 NOC, and enterprise-grade security tooling sized for businesses that do not have an internal IT department.
+Every engagement is backed by SOC 2 Type 2 attestation, a 24/7 NOC, and enterprise-grade security tooling sized for businesses that do not have an internal IT department.

 https://nfd.ca